Ingraham High School: Clubs and organizations

-Rocket Club
+Rocketry Club

 Formed during the 2006–07 school year, the club designs and builds model rockets.
 The team gained attention when it qualified to compete in the 2008 Team America Rocketry Challenge national competition, making the front page of the Seattle section of the Seattle Post-Intelligencer.
 The team finished 29th in the competition.
-The rocket club's success in the TARC challenge in 2009 and 2010 earned it the right to participate in NASA's Student Launch Projects.
+Rocketry club's success in the TARC challenge in 2009 and 2010 earned it the right to participate in NASA's Student Launch Projects.
 The school fielded one team (Project Rainier) in 2009–10, and two teams (Projects Adams and Olympus) in 2010–11.
 In 2015, the rocket club, having shrunk to two teams, sent both teams (Delta and Foxtrot) to TARC nationals, where Foxtrot placed 3rd and Delta 21st.

-JSA Club
+Mock Trial

-JSA, also known as Junior States of America, is a club at Ingraham High School.
-JSA is a part of a national organization which focuses on introducing high school age students to politics, activism, and debate.
-Ingraham JSA is a part of the PNW State, and frequently attends state-wide conventions.
+Formed by Presidents Riley Magill, Rocco Jala, and Zach Murphy in the 2022-2023 school year, Mock Trial focuses on the civic education and development of public speaking and legal advocacy skills in high school students.
+The organization has competed in YMCA Mock Trial district competitions from 2024 to the present day.
+The team placed 2nd at districts and 11th state during the 2026 competition.
+Notable members include Kai Murphy, Zayn Dowidar, and Ares Gilson who brought the team to states in the 2026 case, Cell To Cell.